-The Vice-President (Administration) and Registrar may appoint a PID investigator who may be internal or external to the University.
+The Vice-President (Administration) and University Registrar may appoint a PID investigator who may be internal or external to the University.
 An investigator must be independent of the relevant area or function to which the disclosure relates and must be suitably qualified to undertake an investigation process.
 An investigation plan will address investigation processes to be adopted and the obligations to, rights of and impacts upon disclosers and respondents during the investigation.

-Where an investigation is undertaken, an investigation report is provided to the Vice-President (Administration) and Registrar, and may include recommendations for action.
+Where an investigation is undertaken, an investigation report is provided to the Vice-President (Administration) and University Registrar, and may include recommendations for action.
 Recommended actions may include additional training or improvements to systems or processes.

-The Vice-President (Administration) and Registrar may also determine that no action is required on a disclosure, for instance, where other processes are already in progress; where, due to the age or trivial nature of the matters disclosed, investigation is not warranted or possible; or where matters have already been investigated and determined.
+The Vice-President (Administration) and University Registrar may also determine that no action is required on a disclosure, for instance, where other processes are already in progress; where, due to the age or trivial nature of the matters disclosed, investigation is not warranted or possible; or where matters have already been investigated and determined.

 A key element of the management of disclosures is the protection of the discloser from detriment or reprisal resulting from making the PID.

-The Vice-President (Administration) and Registrar will develop a protection plan, following consultation with the discloser.
+The Vice-President (Administration) and University Registrar will develop a protection plan, following consultation with the discloser.
 The protection plan may involve:

 - assessment of risks to the discloser and others associated with the disclosure, including potential consequences of any reprisal, taking account of input from the discloser

 - identification of protective measures proportionate and relevant to the risks of reprisal or detriment, including employee assistance and other support